 Basildon Council will have to verify the identity of the person making the request, using 'reasonable means'.
 This means that the Council will ask you for a copy of your passport, driving licence, utility bill etc. If the request is made electronically, you will be provided with the information in a commonly used electronic format.
 If you do not have an email address, the information will be sent as a paper copy.

-On receipt of your completed form and confirmation of your identity, we will send you a letter of acknowledgement.
 You can expect a further response to your Subject Access Request within one month of the date of submission.

 When submitting a Subject Access Request Form the applicant must enclose confirmation of their identity.